yottaawesome/react-tsx-boilerplate/README.md

 ## Debugging

-Debugging settings are included for VS Code; you'll need the [Debugger for Chrome](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome) extension.
+Debugging settings are included for VS Code.

 Linting settings are also included for VS Code; you'll need the [ESLint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) for VS Code.